seedstack/website/content/guides/tasks/create-web-application/domain-description.md

 # Architecture

-SEED comes with a Business Framework - Seed Business Support - that relies on principles described in the Domain Driven Design method (or DDD).
+Seed comes with a Business Framework - Seed Business Support - that relies on principles described in the Domain Driven Design method (or DDD).

 {{% callout info %}}
 To better understand this tutorial, refer to [business framework concepts](/docs/business/concepts).